mattyoung101/open_eda_builder/README.md

 ## Performing a build
 To perform a full build, just run `make`.
 The Makefile has a lot of different targets for each part of the build (building the base image, the tools, extracting the archive, uploading, cleaning, etc).
-It's documented pretty well in there, so probably read that, and you can run the individual tasks then.
+It's documented pretty well in there, so probably read that.
+I'm the only one with write access to the open_eda_builder repo, so you won't be able to upload builds to _this_ repo, but you can always upload them to your own.

-In order to perform a build you'll need to install Docker, the GitHub CLI and Make.
+Dependencies needed to run a build are Docker, the GitHub CLI, make, tar and zstd.

 ## Future improvements
 - Install and use mold linker to compile tools (should be faster)
-- In the GitHub release notes, say which hash was used
+- In the GitHub release notes, say which hash for each tool was used
 - Compile additional tools and architectures (see intro section)
-- Use nprocs instead of hardcoding `make -j32` in Dockerfile

 ## Licence
 The build scripts I have personally written are licenced under the permissive ISC licence.
-This is for the Docker scripts only and has no relation to the outputted builds or your synthesised designs.
+This is for the Docker scripts only and has no relation to the generated binaries or your synthesised designs.

 Each project that is downloaded and built is licenced under its own respective licences, and the final binaries will in turn be licenced under those terms as well.